-In 2022, a total of 187,770m was completed in 676 holes that lead to the discoveries of Keats North, Keats West, Lotto North and further expanded Keats, Golden Joint and Lotto zones in addition to continued systematic testing along the Appleton Fault Zone.
-The Company has also completed a regional diamond drilling program designed to test high-priority targets at both Twin Ponds and QWS projects; both programs are the first phase of drilling completed by the Company, assays are pending for QWS.
+In 2022, a total of 187,770m was completed in 676 holes that lead to the discoveries of Keats North, Keats West, Lotto North and further expanded Keats, Golden Joint and Lotto zones in addition to continued systematic testing along the AFZ.
+The Company has also completed a regional diamond drilling program designed to test high-priority targets at both Twin Ponds and QWS projects; both programs are the first phase of drilling completed by the Company.

-The current drilling program is designed to test multiple exploration targets and zones along the 9.45km of the Appleton Fault Zone and 12km of the JBP Fault Zone at Queensway North.
-The primary focus is on the expansion of known zones of mineralization and systematic drilling within the prospective corridor surrounding the Appleton Fault Zone to identify new zones of gold mineralization.
-Meters will also be allocated to regional programs at both QWS and the newly optioned VOA property that added an additional 6.1km of strike on the Appleton Fault Zone.
+The current drilling program is designed to test multiple exploration targets and zones along the 9.45km of the AFZ and 12km of the JBP Fault Zone at Queensway North.
+The primary focus is on the expansion of known zones of mineralization and systematic drilling within the prospective corridor surrounding the AFZ to identify new zones of gold mineralization.
+Meters will also be allocated to regional programs at both QWS and the newly optioned VOA property that added an additional 6.1km of strike on the AFZ.
 Diamond drilling programs will test drill-ready targets generated through various exploration activities that have been ongoing over the past few years and follow-up on the results of the 2022 drill program.

-The majority of drilling to date has occurred along the Appleton Fault Zone with drill counts ranging from 10-15 and a year-to-date total of 397,298m completed in 1,478 holes.
-The breakdown of meters drilled to date is as follows: 393 drill holes at the Keats prospect totalling 117,896m, 97 holes at the Keats North prospect totalling 27,530m, 123 holes at the Keats West prospect totalling 26,869m, 75 holes at Iceberg prospect totalling 20,889m, 96 holes at the Golden Joint prospect totalling 29,491m, 107 drill holes at the Lotto prospect totalling 28,759m, 61 drill holes at Lotto North prospect totalling 14,877m, 58 drill holes at the Max Millions prospect totalling 12,905m, 32 drill holes at the Zone 36/K2 prospect totalling 7,852m, 46 holes at the Everest prospect totalling 12,844m and 52 drill holes at the TCH prospect totalling 15,387m, with the balance of 213 drill holes totalling 50,104m completed at other zones/targets along the Appleton Fault including the Knob, Cokes, Little-Powerline, Road, Dome and Big Dave.
+The majority of drilling to date has occurred along the AFZ with drill counts ranging from 8-15 and a yearto-date total of 448,531m completed in 1,764holes.
+The breakdown of meters drilled to date is as follows: 406 drill holes at the Keats prospect totalling 120,023m, 110 holes at the Keats North prospect totalling 28,703m, 131 holes at the Keats West prospect totalling 28,522m, 94 holes at Iceberg prospect totalling 33,714m, 107 drill holes at the Lotto prospect totalling 28,759m, 92 drill holes at Lotto North prospect totalling 21,243m, 81 drill holes at the Monte Carlo prospect totalling 18,521m, 63 drill holes at the Zone 36/K2 prospect totalling 11,423m, 64 holes at the Everest prospect totalling 15,159m, 54 drill holes at the Knob/Rocket prospect totalling 37,207m completed at other zones/targets along the AFZ including the K2 West, Gambit, Cokes, Little-Powerline, Road, Dome, Lonely Mountain and Big Dave.

-The Company has also completed follow-up drilling along the JBP Fault Zone with 85 holes totalling 23,135m completed to date at the 798, 1744 and Pocket Pond prospects.
+The Company has also completed follow-up drilling along the JBP Fault Zone with 97 holes totalling 26,294m completed to date at the 798, 1744 and Pocket Pond prospects.

-A first phase of drilling on the Queensway South Project consisting of 33 holes totalling 7,255m is complete and assays are pending.
-The exploration drilling program was designed to test a variety of targets in and around Paul's Pond, Goose, Eastern Pond and Greenwood #2 prospects; assays are pending.
+A first phase of drilling on QWS Project consisting of 33 holes totalling 7,255m covering an area 50km south of the Keats Zone with a high concentration of gold anomalies surrounding the southern extension of the AFZ has yielded encouraging results with twenty-seven holes returning significant gold mineralization and 10 holes across 4 targets containing visible gold.
+The exploration drilling program was designed to test a variety of targets in and around Paul's Pond, Goose, Eastern Pond and Greenwood #2 prospects.
 A first phase of drilling was also completed on the Twin Ponds property consisting of 1,508m in 7 diamond drill holes testing early-stage exploration targets.
+A Phase 11 diamond drilling program has commenced at QWS and will follow-up on the results of this initial phase of drilling and test a variety of new drill targets that have been identified in this highly prospective region.

-Queensway Project - Knob to Everest plan map (May 10, 2023)
+Queensway Project -Knob to Everest plan map (July 24, 2023)